financialmedia/FMKeystoneBundle/README.md

 A Symfony2 implementation of the [OpenStack Identity Service API](http://docs.openstack.org/api/openstack-identity-service/2.0/).

-You can use this bundle to add a token-baed authentication mechanism for an REST API.
+You can use this bundle to add a token-baed authentication mechanism for a REST API.
 The token is send using a HTTP header.

 More information about the protocol can be found here: http://docs.openstack.org/api/openstack-identity-service/2.0/

-Notice: This bundle is a work in progress and does not cover the _complete_ OpenStack Indentity Service API spec.
+**Notice**: This bundle is a work in progress and does not cover the _complete_ OpenStack Indentity Service API spec.

-Attention: Use at your own risk!
+**Attention**: Use at your own risk!

 ## Acknowledgements

 A lot of components are heavily inspired by [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle).

-## License
+## MIT License

 Copyright (C) 2013 Financial Media BV